 Have your team walk through all the steps a candidate might take when considering a role in your organization.
-There is an opportunity to have a competitive edge by being transparent.
-Also, seek feedback from candidates and hiring managers for continuous improvement.
+Seek feedback from candidates and hiring managers for continuous improvement.

 8. Manage employee vs. contingent workforce

-Depending on an organization's business requirements, the development of an HR recruiting strategy may also include decisions on whether the talent you seek is permanent or contingent.
-You may decide to engage a third party to manage the recruitment of contingent workers, as they often have a pool of talent to draw from.
-This can have a significant impact on the amount and type of work performed by your talent acquisition team.
+Depending on an organization's business requirements, developing an HR recruiting strategy may also include decisions on whether the talent you seek is permanent or contingent.
+You may decide to engage a third party to recruit contingent workers, as they often have a pool of talent to draw from.

 9. Consider outsourcing

-There are many options when it comes to outsourcing some or all of your recruiting needs.
-You may use your internal talent acquisition team for day-to-day recruitment and partner with an organization in special circumstances.
+There are many options when it comes to outsourcing your recruiting needs.
+You may use your internal talent acquisition team for day-to-day recruitment but partner with an organization in special circumstances.

-For example, if you have a one-time need for a large volume of workers with the same skill sets, it may be more cost-effective to outsource and use a partner that specializes in talent with those skill sets.
-You may also decide to build long-term partnerships or retain some or all of the recruitment in house.
+For example, if you have a one-time need for a large number of workers with the same skill sets, it may be more cost effective to outsource and use a partner that specializes in talent that has those skill sets.
+You may also decide to build long-term partnerships or retain some of the recruitment in-house.

 10. Define your brand

-A valued company brand has a significant positive impact on the number and quality of candidates a company receives.
+An employer's brand has a significant positive impact on the number and quality of qualified candidates a company receives.
 While that alone is not enough, it is certainly something that needs to be front and center when you have a strong brand.
-If your company's brand is not well-defined or known, it should be a component of your overall marketing strategy to refine the company's brand so that it can be leveraged in the recruitment process.
+If your organization's brand is not well-defined or known, refining the brand so you can use it to full advantage in the recruitment process should be a component of your overall marketing strategy.